 If your child had a febrile convulsion, they may not need to undergo any tests, but they should still see a doctor.

-However, if your child had a seizure, and especially if they had more than one, they might have tests such as an electroencephalogram (EEG), which is a reading of the electrical activity of the brain, blood tests, or a brain scan (such as a CT scan or an MRI).
+If your child had a seizure, and especially if they had more than one, they might have tests including:

 Following any seizure, perform first aid.
-Where a seizure continues for an extended period of time (more than 5 minutes), seek medical assistance.
-It might be necessary for a health professional to give medication to stop it.
+Where a seizure continues for an extended period of time (more than 5 minutes), call triple zero (000) and ask for an ambulance.
+You might need a health professional to give your child medicine to stop the seizure.

 Febrile convulsions aren’t usually harmful, but it’s a good idea to see a doctor to make sure your child doesn’t have a serious infection.
-However, children who have a febrile convulsion can be prone to having a seizure again in the future.
+However, children who have a febrile convulsion may be more likely to have a seizure again in the future.

 Can seizures be prevented?